Sharvarioka/Auto_project/README.md

 **Ubuntu version** -20.04

 Follow the instructions: <br />
-**To install ros noetic:** http://wiki.ros.org/noetic/Installation/Ubuntu **To install and configure ros environment:** http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment Now in the src folder of catkin workspace clone this git repo.
+**To install ros noetic:** http://wiki.ros.org/noetic/Installation/Ubuntu <br />
+**To install and configure ros environment:** http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment <br />
+Now in the src folder of catkin workspace clone this git repo.<br />

 I have made some minor changes in the cpp program taken from https://github.com/DhavalGujarathi/T-.git.
 This program gives the coordinates of path using T* algorithm.
 The modified cpp program is uploaded in this repo with name motion-planner-final.cpp.
-This program requires files such as:
+This program requires files such as:<br />
-**query_papereg.dat**- LTL query must be specified here, **cfile_rec.dat**- 2D workspace discription file.
+**query_papereg.dat**- LTL query must be specified here <br />
+**cfile_rec.dat**- 2D workspace discription file.

 Follow the procedure given in https://github.com/DhavalGujarathi/T-.git to get the outout of motion-planner-final.cpp.
 Output of this program will be two files : prefix_file_1.txt and suffix_file_1.txt.
 These are the prefix and suffix cycles.